 - Hillbilly Heroin

-America’s experience with the Opioid epidemic has revealed the troubling relationship between Opioid pain management and Opioid use disorders.
-The same study of drug users found that around 50% of them started using painkillers for pain management.
+America’s experience with the Opioid epidemic has revealed the troubling relationship between Opioid pain management and Opioid Use Disorder.
+The same study of drug users found that around 50% of them started using Painkillers for pain management.
 The proportion of people who abuse Oxycodone is high, in part, because after taking it orally, a tolerance develops.
 In order to continue feeling the effects, users may increase their dose until they can no longer get more from their prescription.
-Crushing and snorting a drug may seem extreme, but, in light of the Opioid epidemic, the addictive quality of opioid painkillers should not be underestimated.
+Crushing and snorting a drug may seem extreme, but, in light of the Opioid epidemic, the addictive quality of Opioid Painkillers should not be underestimated.
 Heroin is now cheaper than most prescription Opioids, and providers are worried about the amount of people who may transition into illicit drug use to maintain their dependency.

 The Opioid Effect

 Oxycodone shares a set of similar mental and physical effects with other prescription and illegal Opioids.
-As a central nervous system depressant, Oxycodone causes:
+As a Central Nervous System (CNS) Depressant, Oxycodone causes:

 - Low blood pressure